 Car insurance policies differ.
 While basic auto insurance includes liability insurance since it’s mandatory in Canada, there are also a number of protections that many drivers choose to add to their policy.
 That way, if you’re involved in an accident and your car is damaged, you have the support you need.

-Collision insurance and comprehensive insurance coverages are popular additions to auto insurance policies.
+Collision insurance and comprehensive insurance coverages are popular additions to car insurance policies.
 The types of coverage and the amount of coverage you choose will affect your premium.
 You can also adjust the deductible amount for your car insurance coverage.
 Your deductible is the amount of the claim that you agree to pay out of pocket before your insurer pays their part.
 Those who choose to have the lowest deductible amount available will likely have higher insurance premiums.

 Your coverage